Are we under the Old Covenant Law

 The law and the prophets were until John the Baptist.
 Those things that were written in the Law of Moses and in the prophets were fulfilled in Christ Jesus.

 Math 5:17 Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.

-It is truly impossible to be under the old Covenant law, as the arrival of Christ also represented the completion of what the law and prophets spoke of concerning Him.
+It is truly impossible to be under the Old Covenant Law, as the arrival of the Messiah also represented the completion of the law and the prophets.